-“My move to Martha Turner Properties, now Martha Turner Sotheby’s International Realty, in 2003 was the best professional decision I could have made,” says Yvonne.
+“My move to Martha Turner Sotheby's International Realty in 2003 was the best professional decision I could have made,” says Yvonne.
 The advantages I receive from my association with this company are advantages for my clients.
 The company believes strongly in continuing education, and the more knowledge I have, coupled with my increased ability to access information sources, means my clients are also more informed.
 Keeping up with market trends, technology and neighborhood concerns are important in helping my clients, and here at Martha Turner Sotheby’s International Realty we are given the tools to do this.”

 A resident of Woodland Heights, Yvonne is an active supporter of the March of Dimes, Casa de Esperanza de los Ninos, and Opera in the Heights.
 Her son and his wife also live in the Heights with their infant son, making Yvonne a very happy grandmother!